-Divisions: Chief of Staff; Communications Office; Portfolio Services; School Performance & Accountability
+Divisions: Chief of Staff; Portfolio Services; Public Information Office; School Performance & Accountability

-- Strengthen brand (both visual graphic and brand statement), and ensure consistent brand image alignment and design standards across the District. - Increase use of social media for stakeholder engagement, and establish a team of social media content managers and communications ambassadors at departments and schools across the District, with a certification process to ensure required competencies. - Use strategic marketing tools to drive traffic to the District website and social media channels. - Engage with teachers and students as brand ambassadors to assist with communications development and delivery. - △ Streamline website navigation, and ensure ease of access to information with website content and language that are aligned to the needs of the audience. - △ Better leverage website and social media communications to promote magnet school programs and help drive enrollment. - △ Better leverage the platforms and networks of local municipalities to amplify District messages. - A Reduce amount of printed materials such as through increased use of Quick Response (QR) codes for easy mobile access to online digital content.
+- Strengthen brand (both visual graphic and brand statement), and ensure consistent brand image alignment and design standards across the District. - Increase use of social media for stakeholder engagement, and establish a team of social media content managers and ambassadors with a certification process to ensure required competencies. - Use strategic marketing tools to drive traffic to the District website and social media channels. - Engage with teachers and students as brand ambassadors to assist with communications development and delivery. - △ Streamline website navigation, and ensure ease of access to information with website content and language that are aligned to the needs of the audience. - △ Better leverage website and social media communications to promote magnet school programs and help drive enrollment. - △ Better leverage the platforms and networks of local municipalities to amplify District messages.